Tuesday, 03.03.2026 - Geneva

 Uncertain Trade, Unequal Burden: How Trade Tensions Widen the Gender Gap

-Global trade is under pressure – and its impacts are anything but evenly shared.
-But who bears the brunt of rising tariffs and trade tensions?
+Global trade is under pressure and its impacts are far from evenly shared.
+But who bears the brunt of rising tariffs and escalating trade tensions?

-Together, we will unpack how today’s trade tensions, tariff hikes, and economic uncertainty are reshaping livelihoods – and why women in export-oriented industries, particularly in sectors such as textiles, are paying a disproportionate price.
+Panelists explored how today’s trade tensions, tariff increases, and economic uncertainty are reshaping livelihoods around the world – and why women in export-oriented industries, particularly in sectors such as textiles, are paying a disproportionate price.
+The discussion created space for critical reflection and exchange on how recent trade policies affect women and girls, and what policy responses are needed to address these unequal impacts.

 Friedrich-Ebert-Stiftung